Want to jump straight to the best ETF broker? Check out Interactive Brokers.

 - Investment strategy: How will the funds be managed and achieve its objective.

 - Risks involved: Specific risks should be outlined in the prospectus.

 What to Look for in an ETF Brokerage

-If you decide that you want to invest in ETFs, you’ll have to open a brokerage account.
+If you decide that you want to engaging in ETF investing, you'll have to open a brokerage account.
 Both the big and small name brokerages offer ETF investing and the number of options can be a little overwhelming.
-Here’s what to look for before you open an account to invest in ETFs:
+Here's what to look for before you open an account to invest in ETFs: